 The beach itself is popular with visitors for fossil hunting, walkers and beachgoers.
 In the summer months, you will find a section of the beach zoned off for swimming.
 This is also a popular place for fishermen to come and catch fresh fish for the day.

 One of the most charming parts of this beach is the stream that comes running down into the sea.
-It creates a place to watch the water flow and you might even see a crab or two playing in the stream.
+It creates a place to watch the water flow and you might even see a crab or two.

 Sandsend much like Robin Hood’s Bay is small but mighty with stunning views, delightful places to eat and plenty of nature to discover.
 At low tide, you can find plenty of rock pools to keep the little ones entertained.
 It is a great place to go with all the family even your four-legged friend.